lineojcd/Robotics-Simulations-Optimization/Jenkins tutorial/README.md

 **Step 3: Configure and execute a pipeline job through a direct script**

 To execute the pipeline with a direct script, choose **Pipeline script** and copy the below script.
 Notice that there are three Stages: Build, Test, and Deploy, which are arbitrary and can be anything.
-Inside each Stage, there are Steps; in this example, they just print some random messages.
+Inside each Stage, there are Steps.
+In this example, they just print some random messages.
 ```
 pipeline {
    agent any